-- Agricultural landowners and operators have implemented water quality monitoring and management programs (under the Irrigated Lands Regulatory Program) that reduce agricultural runoff and constituent loading to surface waters of the SMVMA; - The City of Santa Maria successfully implemented in 2017 the Jim May Park Biofilter Project treating agricultural drainage waters of the Bradley Channel to augment existing groundwater recharge and reduce contributions of salt and nutrients to groundwater; - The Laguna CSD typically provides a small amount of treated water for industrial use, effectively recycling water that, in turn, reduces groundwater pumping by that amount;

-• The SMVWCD, in collaboration with the TMA, has completed studies and plans to conduct a stream infiltration enhancement project along portions of the Santa Maria River.
-Completion of the project would facilitate increased stream recharge to the aquifer and improved groundwater quality; and
+- Agricultural landowners and operators have implemented water quality monitoring and management programs (under the Irrigated Lands Regulatory Program) that reduce agricultural runoff and constituent loading to surface waters of the SMVMA; - The City of Santa Maria implemented in 2017 the Jim May Park Biofilter Project treating agricultural drainage waters of the Bradley Channel to augment existing groundwater recharge and reduce contributions of salt and nutrients to groundwater; - The Laguna CSD typically provides a small amount of treated water for industrial or commercial uses, effectively recycling water that, in turn, reduces groundwater pumping by that amount; and - The SMVWCD and TMA have completed studies and begun implementation of a stream infiltration enhancement project along portions of the Santa Maria River.
+Continuation of the project would facilitate increased stream recharge to the aquifer and improved groundwater quality.